SirJonasM/idp/docs/src/rtems.typ

 RTEMS supports RISC-V architecture with BSPs for platforms such as QEMU RISC-V emulation.
 These BSPs provide essential support for booting, handling interrupts, and managing peripherals, allowing RTEMS applications to run on real and emulated RISC-V hardware.

 A BSP can be configured for more specific cases.
-The configuration is done when building the specifig BSP via a a `ini` file.
+The configuration is done when building the specific BSP via a a `ini` file.
 Configuration options can be listed by running the command line tool `waf` from the RTEMS repository with the `bspdefaults` subcommand.
 Here is a snippet of the command output for the target `riscv/rv32i`:
 ```bash
 λ ./waf bspdefaults --rtems-bsp=riscv/rv32i